 Chile’s Carretera Austral is probably one of the most famous cycling routes in the world.
 This road guides you through the heart of Chilean Patagonia.
 Spectacular scenery filled with turquoise lakes, glacier-fed rivers, and beautiful snowcapped mountains around every corner.
-Cyclists from all over the world take over the Carretera in summer.
+Cyclists from all over the world take over the Carretera in the summer season.
 Therefore, besides the scenery, meeting fellow cyclists on the road and sharing dinners around campfires has been one of the characteristics of cycling the Carretera Austral.
 Read more on the Carretera Austral, planning, useful tips for cyclists, and route description.

 The Carretera Austral cycling route